-Before your Maryland medical marijuana telemedicine appointment your medical cannabis provider will need to review your medical records to confirm that you do in fact have a qualifying condition that meets the state’s criteria.
+Before your Maryland or Delaware medical marijuana telemedicine appointment your medical cannabis provider will need to review your medical records to confirm that you do in fact have a qualifying condition that meets the state’s criteria.

-Maryland laws requires that you a legitimate doctor-patient relationship with your medical marijuana certifying provider.
+Maryland and Delaware laws requires that you have a legitimate doctor-patient relationship with your medical marijuana certifying provider.
 This rule does not change whether you are visiting your provider in-person or through telemedicine.
 This means your provider needs to do a few things to establish this relationship.
 First, they need to complete an assessment of the patient’s medical history and current medical condition.
 This is done in part by you providing your medical records and it is also done by you completing a medical intake form for your provider.

 Your provider also needs to create and maintain records of your condition in accord with medically accepted standards.
 Essentially, this means they need to document your condition and do this in a HIPPA compliant way.
-When a doctor’s office completes a Maryland medical marijuana telemedicine evaluation in a HIPPA compliant way it means that they are ensuring that all your medical information is kept confidential.
+When a doctor’s office completes a Maryland or Delaware medical marijuana telemedicine evaluation in a HIPPA compliant way it means that they are ensuring that all your medical information is kept confidential.

 Benefits of Telemedicine

 Medical marijuana telemedicine is a solution designed specifically to cater to patients living in isolated and remote regions or medically underserved communities, as well as patients who are bed-ridden, or are too ill to travel.
 Telemedicine is also, the perfect platform for patients looking for the quickest, simplest, and most convenient way, to obtain a cannabis certification.